 D-3: What is the estimated value of the neighboring property to the east of your selected home?
+(Hint: You may have to zoom in fully to see neighboring house prices.)

 D-4: What is the estimated value of the neighboring property to the west of your selected home?